Hakuverse/BRG30-ISEA-Labs/README.md

 # Lab 3a.
 DNS setup and SSL configuration.

 In this lab, I will be using DuckDNS to register a domain name for my AWS EC2 Ubuntu server, configure apache, and securing my site with Let's Encrypt SSL/TLS certificate using Certbot.
 I already have an AWS EC2 instance running, apache 2 installed and working as well as a security group that allows SSH(port 22), HTTP(port 80), and HTTPS(port 443).
+DuckDNS provides free dynamic DNS records, allowing me to map a hostname to my EC2's public IP without purchasing a domain.

 First I go to DuckDNS.org to get a free domain and name it hakuverse.
 <img width="1347" height="1006" alt="image" src="https://github.com/user-attachments/assets/dae5748e-14c6-4b8f-ac39-55fd175c1d2b" />